Fox Professing

 How can I get a job doing critical psychology?

-Another excellent question with no good answer.
-I never found one myself.
-At least, I never found a job in a psychology department.
-I ended up in an interdisciplinary legal studies department, with only an "affiliation" in psychology.
-Still, interdisciplinary departments are reasonable options.
+This question also has no good answer.
+I never found one myself, at least not in a psychology department.
+I ended up in an interdisciplinary legal studies department with an "affiliation" in psychology.
+In general, interdisciplinary departments are reasonable options partly because your peers won't have as many preconceived notions about exactly what you should be doing.

-If you want a job in a regular psychology department, you'll have to do the kinds of research in graduate school that gives you traditional credentials (I didn't).
+If you want a job in a mainstream psychology department - the most hostile place for critical psychologists - you'll have to do the kind of research in graduate school that gives you traditional credentials (I didn't).
 Some people can retain a critical edge through years of grad school and then job hunting and then trying to get tenure.
-Some people never quite get back to their early critical interests, or they persuade themselves they've gotten over being young and impractical.
+Some people never quite get back to their early critical interests, or persuade themselves they've gotten over being young and impractical.
 It's a risk.
-But again, this is more manageable in community psychology than in most other specialties.
+But again, this is often more manageable in community or theoretical psychology than in other specialties.
+(I say a little more about this in the context of the politics of psychology.)

-Outside academia, if you go into something like clinical psychology, you can open your own practice offering any kind of therapy you want.
+Outside academia, if you train in clinical psychology you can open your own practice offering any kind of therapy you want.
 There's a market for feminist therapists, for example.
-But I don't know too much about this.
-I do know that many clinical psychology students who develop an interest in critical psychology become frustrated with what they have to put up with.
+Remember, though, that critical-minded clinical psychology students often become frustrated with what they have to put up with both in grad school and on the job.

 Here's a good resource, regardless of where you end up: Applying Critical Psychology in Diverse Settings, from Doing Psychology Critically: Making a Difference in Diverse Settings (Isaac Prilleltensky & Geoff Nelson)